 The Research Unit Production and Consumption Systems analyses and evaluates production and consumption structures from the perspective of resource efficiency and sustainability.

-The researchers evaluate the social and technological changes required to achieve an eight-ton society and design 1.5-degree lifestyles.
+The researchers evaluate the social and technological changes required to achieve a climate-neutral and resource light society and design 1.5-degree lifestyles.
 In order to design products and services sustainably, knowledge about their material basis and socio-technical potential for change is needed.
 For this purpose, the researchers calculate and analyse "material and carbon footprints" of products and technologies, companies, and value chains as well as households and lifestyles, using the results as a base to design roadmaps and scenarios.
 For this purpose, they evaluate the contribution of existing and redesigned or newly created production and consumption systems for sustainable development and climate and resource conservation and analyse possible rebound effects.
 Together with the actors involved, they develop transformation knowledge: this is crucial in order to test and anchor more sustainable products and services developed on this basis with broad impact in society.

 The Research Unit Production and Consumption Systems studies transformation approaches in companies (production perspective) and households (consumption perspective) as well as their link to resource-light and sustainable product-service systems.
 Using methods of sustainability and resource assessment, the researchers identify social, economic, and ecological hotspots (strengths and weaknesses).
 This allows for the identification of socio-technical potentials in value chains (production and consumption systems).
 By translating the results into scenarios, the researchers are also able develop and specify roadmaps that lead to achieving their objectives.